waldrain/waldrain.github.io/moniwonig.md

 - silicone for edges around karen's back windows
 - install water cistern beside sauna
 - set up hot pot on the hill, make a roof somewhere
+- baumhaus
+- chop and stack waldrain wood
+- chop and stack another row of wood in shed

 ### <a name="todo-next"></a>todo next